-This spirit of love, inspiration, and dedication to the fight against cervical cancer by Moe and her family and friends is what the Spirit Foundation wishes to honor with the annual Maureen “Moe” Winckler Award.
-If you know of an individual(s)—whether a survivor, friend, family, individual, group, or organization—that has joined in the fight against cervical cancer and you would like to nominate them for this award, please send us their inspiring story and photos to firstname.lastname@example.org.
+This spirit of love, inspiration, and dedication to the fight against cervical cancer by Moe and her family and friends is what the Cervical Cancer Foundation formerly the Spirit Foundation wished to honor with the annual Maureen “Moe” Winckler Award.
+If you know of an individual(s)—whether a survivor, friend, family, individual, group, or organization—that has joined in the fight against cervical cancer and you would like to nominate them for this award, please send us their inspiring story and photos to firstname.lastname@example.org

-The 2020 Maureen “Moe” Winckler Spirit Angel Award goes to the family of Helen Thompson Whitley
+Maureen (Moe) Winkler Spirit Angel Award to the family of Helen Thompson Whitley